Tripoli Entry Requirements

 Prohibited Items

-- Alcoholic beverages - strictly prohibited due to Islamic law
+- Alcohol and alcoholic beverages - prohibited by law

 Restricted Items

-- Large quantities of electronics - may be questioned if appearing to be for commercial purposes
+- Large quantities of publications - may be subject to inspection for content.

 Health Requirements